sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

                                                 Default: false.

    kube_failure_detection = <N>;                When set_owner == kube and if container is not running for N minutes, it is
                                                 considered as "failed".
-When "failed", if fall_back_to_local == true, the local image would be started and alert logs will be raised.
+The alert logs will be raised.
                                                 A value of 0 implies infinity, implying no failure monitoring.
                                                 Default: 0